-Code Action Due Date Icon Progress Comment & Planned Improvement Action FISS.P.4.1 Implementation of Digital Services Asset Management and Investment plans - Corporate / Schools 31-Mar-2020 Q2 19/20: On Target Asset Management programme continues across the Council ensuring technologies and assets being deployed are fit for purpose (Pc, windows 10 and Server replacement).
-The programme is still behind schedule but plans are now in place to recover this to avoid the risk of not achieving PSN compliance next year (April 2020).
-Approx 70% of Assets (Desktops and Laptops) have now been replaced or upgraded to Windows 10.
-FISS.P.4.2 Implementation of the Digital Strategy 31-Mar-2020 50% Q2 19/20: On Target Work continues in delivering the Digital Strategy and agreed programmes of work approved by the Digital strategy group.

-Code Action Due Date Icon Progress Comment & Planned Improvement Action The Digital Maturity assessment survey findings are currently being finalised the report will be presented by the Digital office to the Corporate Management team.
-The output from the Digital maturity assessment will also influence and reshape the Digital strategy.
+Code Action Due Date Icon Progress Comment & Planned Improvement Action FISS.P.4.1 Implementation of Digital Services Asset Management and Investment plans - Corporate / Schools 31-Mar-2020 65% Asset Management programme continues across the Council ensuring technologies and assets being deployed are fit for purpose (Pc, windows 10 and Server replacement).
+Some of the resource challenges have been overcome but at present the programme is still behind schedule with plans to recover this to avoid the risk of not achieving PSN compliance next year (April 2020).
+FISS.P.4.2 Implementation of the Digital Strategy 31-Mar-2020 25% Work continues in delivering the Digital Strategy and agreed programmes of work approved by the Digital strategy group.
+The Digital Maturity assessment survey - interviews with Chief Executive, Directors and Head of service have now taken place and the survey has now been sent out to 3rd and 4th Tier managers.
+The output from the Digital maturity assessment with influence and update the Digital strategy.
 Digital Services continues to participate in LG Digital office work streams and provides updates through the Digital strategy group.